What is sugar addiction?

 Get help – you are not alone

-At Doctors Denmark, we often meet patients struggling with sugar addiction.
-It's important to know that you don't have to go it alone.
+At Doctors in Denmark, we often see patients who struggle with sugar addiction.
+It's important to know that you don't have to cope with it alone.

 We can help you with a plan that fits your needs and your life.
 We offer health checks, nutritional advice and conversations to support you in the process.